Positive Impact

 Weight of apparel waste avoided thanks to its listing on Mercari

-In Japan alone, users avoided approximately 43,000 tons of apparel waste (by weight) by listing items they no longer needed on Mercari.
-This is equivalent to approximately 9% of the total 480,000 tons of apparel thrown away annually in Japan.7
+In Japan alone, users avoided approximately 52,000 tons of apparel waste (by weight) by listing items they no longer needed on Mercari.
+This is equivalent to approximately 10% of the total 480,000 tons of apparel thrown away annually in Japan8.

 By buying and selling no-longer-worn apparel on Mercari instead of throwing it away, users can reduce the burden on the environment and move closer to creating a circular economy.

-1. US numbers were calculated independently for Mercari US by referencing the calculations used as the basis for analyzing data for the Mercari app in Japan.
+1. US numbers were calculated independently for by referencing the calculations used as the basis for analyzing data for the Mercari app in Japan.

-2. The calculation includes secondhand items purchased on the Japan and US Mercari marketplace apps for which transactions were completed from April 2022 to March 2023 in the following categories: Women’s Fashion, Men’s Fashion, Babies & Kids (the preceding three categories include the Sneakers category); Computers, Smartphones, and Tablets; Books, Comics & Graphic Novels, and Magazines; CDs, DVDs, and BDs.
+2. The calculation includes secondhand items purchased on the Japan and US Mercari marketplace apps for which transactions were completed from April 2023 to March 2024 in the following categories: Women’s Fashion, Men’s Fashion, Babies & Kids (the preceding three categories include the Sneakers category); Computers, Smartphones, and Tablets; Books, Comics & Graphic Novels, and Magazines; CDs, DVDs, and BDs; and Bags.

 – The amount of greenhouse gas (GHG) emissions avoided by reusing items in place of buying new items = Amount of GHGs generated by using new items – Amount of GHGs generated by reusing items = (Number of new items equivalent to secondhand items x GHG emissions generated by new items) – (Number of secondhand items x GHG emissions generated by secondhand items)